unsignedzero/PreZen/README.md

 # Version/Changelog #

+* Fixed typo
+* Updated Screen Comparison to match the slide deck
 * Cleaned up code and comments
 * Bugfix, corners of msgBox not shown when collapsed
 * Bugfix, when preforming global animations, buttons not stuck in "hover"